-Using the machine is just extremely user-friendly and takes away a lot of the friction that gets in the way from obtaining your fitness goals.
-For a start-to-finish workout, it's the most efficient tool, I've used.
+Using the machine is just extremely user-friendly and takes away a lot of the friction that gets in the way of obtaining your fitness goals.
+For a start-to-finish workout, it’s the most efficient tool, I’ve used.

 With a barbell, you have to load plates, check your programming, and get to work.
 With the Tonal machine, it’s a cable machine that is determining in real-time how much weight you should be using and is essentially an AI personal trainer that is just so quick to use.